Move4Live – Manual

 Move4Live must be placed on the Main track.
 On any other track (MIDI, audio, return) the device displays a warning instead of its controls.

-Move4Live on a non-Main track: warning 'Move it to the Main track!'
+Move4Live on a non-Main track: warning “Move me to the Main track!”

 The device on a non-Main track: only the warning is visible.